xmranon/Nerva/README.md

 # Nerva Mac Wallet

-This repo hosts the MacOS precompiled binaries for Nerva
+This branch hosts the MacOS precompiled binaries for Nerva